 Since 1999 he has played regularly with the trio POING, alongside saxophonist Rolf-Erik Nystrøm and double bass player Håkon Thelin.
-They have commissioned more than a 100 works from composers all over the world and recorded several albums as a trio and in combination with everything from the Oslo Philharmonic, via drummer legend Paul Lovens to the two albums ‘Wach auf’ (Øra Fonogram 2011) and ‘Kapital & Moral’ (Grappa 2016) with vocalist Maja S.K.
-Ratkje.
+They have commissioned more than 150 works from composers all over the world and recorded several albums as a trio, but also in other combinations: With the Oslo Philharmonic, with drummer legend Paul Lovens, with noise legend Lasse Marhaug, and several albums with Maja S.K.
+Ratkje on vocals.

-Trygve Seim has been an important associate of Haltli since he joined Seim’s large ensemble in 2000 and made contributions to the records ‘The Source and Different Cikadas’ (2002) and ‘Sangam’ (ECM 2004).
+Trygve Seim has been an important associate of Haltli since Haltli joined Seim’s large ensemble in 2000 and made contributions to the records ‘The Source and Different Cikadas’ (2002) and ‘Sangam’ (ECM 2004).
 Since the release of their duo album “Yeraz” (ECM 2008) they have toured frequently together in a duo format, but also with Seim’s quartet ‘Rumi Songs’ (ECM 2016) and in other combinations.

 Frode Haltli has developed several transcultural music projects, in India, China, Japan, North Korea, Egypt.
 He has also played music rooted in Norwegian traditional music, from the mid 90s in the trio RUSK with singer Unni Løvlid and violinist Vegar Vårdal.
 The combination of old and new music is further developed in duo with Norwegian violinist Gjermund Larsen, in The Snowflake Trio with Irish flute player Nuala Kennedy and fiddler Vegar Vårdal, in trio with fiddle player Ragnhild Furebotten and the Swedish nyckelharpa player Emilia Amper, and in duo with Hardanger fiddler Erlend Apneseth.